Small Plane Crashes on Interstate 405 in Southern California, Explodes into Fireball

 Both occupants were transported to a nearby trauma center.

-Air travel is the safest form of transportation, but accidents are bound to happen.
-Unfortunately that was the case for a couple in their sixties on Friday, when their Cessna 310 twin-engine plane didn't quite reach the runway at John Wayne Airport, causing it to crash onto nearby Interstate 405.
-The small airplane took off from John Wayne Airport shortly before 9:30am, only for the pilot to declare an emergency landing almost immediately after takeoff.
-As seen in the Twitter video below, the plane came to a flaming crash when it landed in the roadway on its fuel tank, causing it to rupture.
+Air travel is the safest form of transportation, but accidents are bound to happen some time.
+Unfortunately that was the case for a couple in their 60's this morning when their Cessna 310 twin-engine plane didn't make it to the runway at John Wayne Airport.
+The small airplane took off from John Wayne Airport shortly before 9:30am and the pilot declared an emergency landing almost immediately after takeoff.
+As seen in a twitter video below, the plane came to a flaming crash when it landed on its fuel take, causing it to rupture.

-Luckily enough, the couple were pulled from the wreckage by an off-duty Avalon, California firefighter.
+Miraculously, the couple were pulled from the wreckage by an off-duty Avalon, CA firefighter.
 According to Orange County Fire Authority Captain Larry Kurtz, both victims were taken to a nearby trauma center for treatment.

-Crash landing onto a highway is not uncommon, as it is the closest thing to a runway a pilot can often find.
-Unfortunately, there are usually a lot of obstacles that can rupture a the fuel tank or cause other damage to the vehicle.
-At this time, the reason for an emergency landing is unclear, but we are sure more information about the crash will be revealed after the FAA investigation.
+Crash landing onto a highway is not uncommon as it is the closest thing to a runway a pilot can get without actually using a runway.
+Unfortunately, there are usually a lot of obstacles that can rupture a the fuel tank causing a streak of flames across the highway.
+At this time, the need for an emergency landing is unclear but we are sure more information will unfold after the FAA investigation.